 Dearness Allowance (DA)

 A career as a medical doctor is about serving the nation with courage and commitment.
 If this is a dream career for you, just remember that pursuing MBBS from AFMC is the most direct route.
-However, AFMC offers only limited seats, and it is highly competitive to secure admission.
-Even though the competition is strong and the path is difficult, it is important to note that once you clear this, the reward is a lifetime of pride and national honour.
+However, AFMC offers only limited seats, and it is highly competitive to secure admission through the army doctor exam.
+Although the army exam after 12th is challenging and the path is difficult, it is essential to note that once you clear this, the reward is a lifetime of pride and national honour.